Before You Were Someone’s Mum

 That’s not a gap to fill.
 It’s a place worth noticing.

 I think this is why I’ve always been so drawn to documenting life as it’s actually being lived, especially when it comes to mothers.
-We talk so naturally about children having different versions of themselves, the tiny newborn version, the wobbly toddler version, the school-aged version we’ll one day miss without even realising it’s gone.
+We talk so naturally about children having different versions of themselves, the tiny newborn version, the toddler version, the school-aged version, all of these we’ll one day miss without even realising it’s gone.
 But we rarely extend that same awareness to ourselves.

 And yet, motherhood creates just as many versions of a woman.

 Sometimes that shows up in really ordinary ways.
 You might catch yourself missing a version of life that hasn’t even gone yet, while still feeling excited for what’s coming.
 You might feel guilty for that, or confused by it, or not think much of it at all.
-Most women don’t talk about that part, but it’s incredibly common.
+Most women don’t talk about that part, but it’s incredibly common to feel unsure and apprehensive.

 Pregnancy reshapes more than your body

 Pregnancy has a way of quietly reshaping you.
-Not just physically, but emotionally too.
-You can feel deeply connected one moment and completely overwhelmed the next.
-Some days you feel strong and grounded, other days you feel unsure, vulnerable or simply tired.
+Not just physically but emotionally too.
+You can feel deeply connected one moment and completely overwhelmed the next, it really is a rollercoaster.
+Some days you feel strong and grounded whilst the next you feel unsure and exhausted.

-All of it can exist at once, even when life on the outside looks much the same.
+And all of this can exist at once, even when life on the outside looks much the same.

 The beginnings we remember are often quiet

-We talk a lot about new beginnings at this time of year, but we tend to imagine them as confident, decisive moments.
-Like you should feel certain and ready, as if you’ve crossed a clear line from one version of yourself into another.
-In reality, the beginnings that matter most rarely feel like that.
-They’re slower.
-Quieter.
-They happen without announcement.
+We talk a lot about new beginnings at this time of year, but we tend to imagine them as confident, decisive moments, as if you’ve crossed a clear line from one version of yourself into another, just as December ticks over into January.

 They show up in ordinary moments.
 A hand resting on your bump without thinking about it.
 Catching your reflection and pausing for a second longer than usual.
 Realising that although your days still follow a familiar rhythm, something underneath has shifted.

-This part of pregnancy often goes unnoticed, and it’s usually undocumented too.
+This part of pregnancy often goes unnoticed and it’s usually undocumented too, yet we could argue its the most precious stage of it all.

 Why these photographs matter

-Maternity photography is often seen as something decorative.
-A way of marking a bump, capturing a glow, creating something beautiful to look back on.
-And while it can be all of those things, for many women it becomes something far more important.
+Maternity photography is often seen as something decorative, a vanity project to some.
+But its truly a way of marking this bump, capturing your glow and creating something beautiful to look back on.

 Once the baby arrives, everything moves quickly.
+Trust me.
 Your attention shifts outward.
 Your days become fuller, noisier, more demanding.
-Your body changes again, and your sense of self stretches to make room for someone else.
+Your body changes, again.
 In the middle of all that, it’s surprisingly easy to forget what it felt like to be here, standing on the edge of change, before your arms were full.

 That’s why these photographs matter.